 Thanks to a grant from the ministère de la Culture et des Communications, the Musée des beaux-arts de Sherbrooke has been able to undertake the renewal of its permanent collection.
 This exhibition allows visitors to appreciate the evolution of landscape art over time, from the panoramic views of earlier centuries to the dynamic concepts of contemporary art, and including the more personal vision of naïve artists.
 Landscape painting explores in a special way the links between nature and culture.
 It may depict a particular countryside, or evoke an imaginary scene, but it always inspires its viewers to a flight of fancy, a new point of view, an excursion in another world.
 Many important artists are represented here, including some from our region, and representatives of the next artistic generation.
 A special place is accorded to our own landscape painter, Frederick Simpson Coburn.

 2015 Heritage Gaspé Historical Calendar

-The calendar includes some wonderful historic images of the people and their occupations /activities in years gone by.
-(Sports fishing, the cod fishery, mining, etc.) A wonderful reminder of home for anyone from Gaspé or now living away, it would make an excellent gift or keepsake!
+The 2015 historical calendar is still available but in limited numbers.
+Please order now if you are interested in receiving one.
+The calendar contains wonderful historic images of the people and their occupations /activities in years gone by.
+(Sports fishing, the cod fishery, mining, etc.) A wonderful reminder of home for anyone from Gaspé or now living away, it would make an excellent gift (Christmas) or keepsake!

 It is available for only $ 15.00!